 Getting there by bus or train

-The Mobile Regional Airport is a joint public and military use airport that offers 50 daily flights to and from Houston, Dallas/Fort Worth, Charlotte and Atlanta.
+The Mobile Regional Airport is a joint public and military-use airport serviced by four airlines offering 50 daily flights to and from Houston, Dallas/Fort Worth, Charlotte and Atlanta.

 Mobile Regional Airport